 Does Medicaid Cover Drug Rehab?

-Medicaid coverage does, in fact, extend to substance abuse rehab.
+Yes, the coverage does extend to substance abuse rehab and detox.
 However, precisely what is covered can vary between states.
-This can be problematic as nearly 12% of adults insured under Medicaid have a substance use disorder.
+It can be problematic as nearly 12% of adults insured under this plan have a substance use disorder.
 The result is that some of these individuals will have access to comprehensive treatment, while others living elsewhere will have their options severely restricted in comparison.

-However, anyone with Medicaid will have access to some form of rehab coverage.
-Due to the Affordable Care Act, Medicaid health insurance covers substance abuse.
+However, anyone with this insurance will have access to some form of rehab insurance coverage.
+According to the Affordable Care Act, it covers substance abuse.
+It gives those dealing with substance abuse the chance to search for detox centers near me that accept Medicaid.

-Not everyone with a substance use disorder will qualify for Medicaid coverage.
-In all 50 states and Washington D.C., this coverage is available to the following populations:
+Not everyone with a substance use disorder will qualify for coverage.
+This coverage is available in all 50 states and Washington D.C.

 - Low-income people, with the threshold for “low-income” being determined by the state